SATUNIX/DRACO/README.md

-# DRACO

-## Linux Helper and Repetition Eliminator

-You repeating yourself in the terminal?
-Speed things up with this handy menu :)
-This is als ooptimised for augmented reality with wide screens, minimal inputs etc. Plug in your XR device and have at it.

-### FILE STRUCT:

-File structure index of the go files etc etc, place your config.json at the projects root, Run the program with root perms to create a logging directory in /usr/var/logs/draco* "Very Different I know!"
-Oh well change it if you dont like it this is where im putting it for now :)
+# DRACO: Dynamic Response and Command Optimization

+**Dynamic Response:**
+- Highly-adaptable suggestions.
+- Fits 99.9% of use cases within repetition filled linux workflows.

+**Command Optimization:**
+- Streamlined menu system for quick access to common commands.
+- Reduces repetitive typing, enhancing efficiency.

+**AR/XR Integration:**
+- Optimized for wide screens and minimal inputs.
+- Seamless use with augmented and extended reality devices.
+- Built with AR in mind, large viewing angle through the UI, minimal key inputs.

+**Flexible Configuration:**
+- Easily customizable via config.json.
+- Auto-generates logs in /usr/var/logs/draco* (modifiable path).

+# Strategic Project Setup and Deployment
+- Our project structure is designed with clarity and scalability in mind.
+Simply place your config.json at the root of the project to get started.
+Run the program with root permissions to auto-generate a logging directory at /usr/var/logs/draco*.
+While this location is unique it is chosen for optimal system integration (randomly typed as i was coding), customization is at your fingertips—adjust it as needed to fit your environment.

 Anyway file structure looks like this for the project:

 ```
 draco/
 ├── cmd/